onejeuu/sc-file/docs/source/usage/mapcache.rst

 The following Fabric setup is useful for viewing an exported world:

-- Fabric_ and `Fabric API`_ for the mod loader and its base API.
+- Fabric_ and `Fabric API`_ for the mods loader.
 - Voxy_ for distant terrain rendering.
-- C2ME_ for chunk loading and I/O.
+- C2ME_ for chunk loading optimisation.
-- Axiom_ for optional map editing.
+- Axiom_ for map editing.
 - Optionally other optimisation mods (like Sodium, Lithium, etc).